JackSzwergold/Writing/memories/Raves and Erasure.md

 ***

 Anyway, back in the midwest Pete was a bully.
 And in New York City Pete was still a bully.
+The stories of his conquests at raves were more than enough to confirm that fact.

+But I had never met him before, until I came back to New York City.

 I had my first real direct contact with him as we all gathered for a mutual friend’s birthday at a local bar in Park Slope.
 Things were low key and fun… Then Todd showed up with Pete not far behind.